mrme77/Fantasy-League-Recommender/README.md

-# Fantasy-League-Recommender
+# Basketball Fantasy League Recommender Project
 ![Picture](image.png)
 ### Overview

-This project contains the development of a fictional basketball API that generates player information and statistics.
-The API is designed to be called through an ETL (Extract, Transform, Load) process, which joins the data and saves it in either Parquet or CSV format.
-This processed data is then fed into a hybrid recommender system that helps users select players for their fantasy basketball league teams.
-The league game is based on a Head-to-Head points approach, where players' performance statistics are used to make informed decisions for team selections.
+This repo attempts to provide a comprehensive educational project that demonstrates the integration of data engineering and machine learning concepts.
+The project showcases three key components: API development, ETL (Extract, Transform, Load) processes, and recommender systems.
+Specifically, we leverage a custom-built BasketballAPI that generates fictional basketball player data and statistics across multiple seasons by simulating the `nba_api` which is an API Client for www.nba.com.
+This data is then processed through a Python-based ETL pipeline that cleanly transforms and stores the information in a CSV format.

+The project follows the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology, which provides a structured approach through six key phases:
+1. **Business Understanding**: Defining the need for a fantasy basketball recommender system
+2. **Data Understanding**: Analyzing the BasketballAPI data structure and statistical patterns
+3. **Data Preparation**: ETL processes to clean and transform the raw API data
+4. **Modeling**: Implementing various recommender system algorithms
+5. **Evaluation**: Testing the recommendations' accuracy and relevance
+6. **Deployment**: Creating a usable system for fantasy basketball managers

+While the project encompasses multiple technical aspects, this notebook primarily focuses on building and evaluating different recommender system techniques to suggest similar players based on their statistical performance and characteristics.
+This practical approach allows us to explore real-world applications of data science while working with a controlled, yet realistic dataset that simulates five seasons of basketball data across 390 players and multiple teams.